-With DegreePlus, students have the opportunity to burnish their academic achievements with employment-facing placements and projects.
+With DegreePlus, students have the opportunity to burnish their academic achievements with employmentfacing placements and projects.

 Studying for an English and History degree at Oueen's will assist you in developing the core skills and employment-related experiences that are valued by employers, professional organisations and academic institutions.
 A good degree in English and History is a guarantee that the holder can analyse subjects in depth and develop coherent arguments in written and verbal form.
 In addition, the subject matter studied is always related to a wide range of contemporary issues, which allows graduates to understand the present in its proper perspective.
-Graduates from this degree at Oueen's are well regarded by many employers (local, national and international) and over half of all graduate jobs are now open to graduates of any discipline.
+Graduates from this degree at Queen's are well regarded by many employers (local, national and international).